Bushkill Resort is an abandoned summer resort in the Pocono Mountains of Pennsylvania.

 Lederer sold the adjoining 2,196 acres and Lake Tamiment to the Rand School of Social Science in 1920.
 1 The School was for workers closely allied with the Socialist Party.
 The Rand School formed the People’s Educational Camp Society and opened Camp Tamiment as a summer retreat for other New York City workers.

 The Dress and Waistmakers’ Union struggled to keep the camp operational, dealing with management dilemmas and financial mistakes.
 11

 The revamped Bushkill Resort flourished, and union members and their families enjoyed sporting events, outdoor activities, performances, concerts and lectures.
-1 2 Camp Tamiment, which was soon branded as the largest summer camp and school for workers, was equally as successful.
-It built its own bungalow colony, Sandyville, and opened the Tamiment Playhouse, offering theater, dance and musical performances.
+1 2 Camp Tamiment, which was soon branded as the largest summer camp and school for workers, was equally successful.
+It built its bungalow colony, Sandyville, and opened the Tamiment Playhouse, offering theatre, dance and musical performances.

 In the 1920’s, the Unity House was an extension of ILGWU’s Workers University.
 8 Immigrant garment workers took classes in English, literature and economics, and heard speeches on the role of women in the trade union movement.
 As women comprised 75% of the ILGWU’s membership, the union was an early advocate of women’s rights.

 Camp Tamiment became a mainstream resort for middle-class, progressive American Jews by the late 1930’s and was able to produce sizable profits.
 1 It provided a significant portion of the Rand School’s funding.